lasersquad0/LogEngine2/README.md

 // once loggers are initialized you can use GetLogger() function to get needed logger by its name void lfg_example()
 {
     // load and construct loggers and sinks from .lfg file.
     // once loggers are initialised you can use GetLogger() function to get needed logger by its name LogEngine::InitFromFile("LogExample.lfg");

     // this logger contains two sinks of File and Stdout types.
     // when we log into this logger messages will be sent into two targets.
-    // logger name is case INsensitive here, so these names are considered as names of one logger: 'MainLogger', 'mainlogger', 'MAINLOGGER' auto& mainlogger = LogEngine::GetLogger("MainLogger");
+    // logger name is case INSensitive here, so the following names will  considered as one logger:
+    // 'MainLogger', 'mainlogger', 'MAINLOGGER'
+    auto& mainlogger = LogEngine::GetLogger("MainLogger");
-    mainlogger.Error("This message will be sent into two targets: file(s1) and console (s2 stdout).");
+    mainlogger.Error("This message will be sent into two targets: file and console (stdout).");
-    mainlogger.Info("This message will be sent into file(s1) only because console sink has Loglevel=Error");
+    mainlogger.Info("This message will be sent to file only because console sink has Loglevel=Error");

     // this logger contains two sinks of File and Stdout types.
     // stdout with name 's2' sink is shared with Mainlogger above auto& second = LogEngine::GetLogger("SECOND");
-    second.Error("This message will be sent into three targets: file(s3), console (s2 stdout) and rotating file(rotating).");
+    second.Error("This message will be sent into three targets: file, console (stdout) and rotating file.");
-    second.Warn("This message will be sent into two targets file(s3) and rotating file(rotating) because console sink has Loglevel=Error");
+    second.Warn("This message will be sent into two targets file and rotating file because console sink has Loglevel=Error");
 }
 ```